Free LASIK Consultations: Call 888-204-8320 9:00AM–5:00PM

-What is Diabetic Eye Disease?
+Diabetic Eye Disease

 Diabetic Eye Disease is actually a group of eye conditions that can affect people with diabetes.
-These include diabetic retinopathy, diabetic macular edema (DME), cataract, and glaucoma.
+These include diabetic retinopathy, diabetic macular edema (DME), cataracts, and glaucoma.
 All of these conditions can potentially lead to severe vision loss or even blindness.

 Diabetic Retinopathy